bduvenhage/bduvenhage.github.io/_posts/2019-04-06-the-intel-drng.md

 {% endhighlight %}

 ## Performance Results:
-From the Intel guide: "On real-world systems, a single thread executing RDRAND continuously may see throughputs ranging from 70 to 200 MB/sec, depending on the SPU architecture."
+In the Intel software implementation guide it is stated that "On real-world systems, a single thread executing RDRAND continuously may see throughputs ranging from 70 to 200 MB/sec, depending on the SPU architecture."

-I ran some performance measurements on my laptop (which is a 2.9 GHz Intel Core i5 and does cpu_ticks_per_ns = 2.89991):
+I also ran some performance measurements on my laptop (which is a 2.9 GHz Intel Core i5 and does cpu_ticks_per_ns = 2.89991):

 {% highlight c++ %}
 int main() {